weharris/DSgarage/content/C7041 labs/12-mixed-effects.md

 - Exaluate the outcome of using random effects in linear models

-- Practice graphingpaired and mixed effects data
+- Practice graphing paired and mixed effects data

 - Evaluate statistical results for linear mixed effects models